Is Delaware a Good Place to Retire? What You Need to Know

 Because of the humidity and proximity to the ocean, Delaware experiences higher-than-average rainfall in the summer months, although the wintertime sees less snowfall than the national average.

 Rainfall is mostly concentrated in the summer, with brief afternoon thunderstorms, but the mild winter temperatures also make a few inches of rain per month possible all year round.
-On the other hand, snowfall only occurs between November and March, with a peak in late January, though it is rare to see any significant accumulation.
+On the other hand, snowfall only occurs between November and March, with a peak in late January, though it’s rare to see any significant accumulation.

-Outdoor Recreation
+Outdoor Recreation for Active Adults

 Property Taxes